andreske02/compare-sneaker-api/README.md

 http://localhost:3000/brand/:uuid to delete a brand. <br>

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.<br>
+contributing.md <br>
 Please make sure to update tests as appropriate.

 ## License
 [MIT](/LICENSE)

+## Authors
+This project was created by Andres Vergauwen, student Multimedia and Creative Technologies.